JuliaEarth/GeoStats.jl/docs/src/kriging/estimators.md

 # Estimators

+!!! note

-*This section describes the estimators used in the Kriging [solver](solver.md).
-Most users don't need to use estimators directly.*
+    This section describes the estimators used in the Kriging [solver](solver.md).
+Most users don't need to use estimators directly.

 A Kriging estimator has the form: